Young Boy Killed in Dog Bite Attack

 Are There Any Exceptions?

-The county is supposed to investigate the safety of homes where foster children reside and make sure a minor child in their care is adequately supervised and cared for.
+The county should investigate the safety of homes where foster children reside and ensure a minor child in their care is adequately supervised and cared for.

 Grieving Family Members